Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 == Code Actions for Active Markup

-One feature of #jedit[] that was missing entirely in #vscode[] is Isabelle's _Active Markup_.
-Active Markup, generally speaking, describes parts of the theory, state or output content that is clickable.
+One feature of #jedit[] that was missing entirely in #vscode[] is Isabelle's _active markup_.
+Active markup, generally speaking, describes parts of the theory, state or output content that is clickable.
 The action taken when the user clicks on an active markup can vary, as there is many different kinds of active markup, but the type of active markup most users will probably come across most frequently is the so called _sendback_ markup.
 This type of markup appears primarily in the output panel and clicking on it inserts its text into the source theory.
 It appears, for example, when issuing a `sledgehammer` command which finds a proof.
 This example can be seen in @active-markup-sledgehammer-jedit.
-As mentioned, there are other types of Active Markup as well, but we will focus exclusively on these sendback markups.
+As mentioned, there are other types of active markup as well, but we will focus exclusively on these sendback markups.

 #figure(
   table(